-But the bigger question of what can Bitcoin actually be used for is still at the forefront of many minds.
-There are many people with Bitcoin burning a virtual hole in their virtual pockets that have expressed interest in using Bitcoin as collateral for a loan.
-With the expansion of Bitcoin, new opportunities have definitely surfaced recognizing its innate value as an asset.
+But the bigger question of what Bitcoin can actually be used for is still at the forefront of many minds.
+Many people with Bitcoin are burning a virtual hole in their virtual pockets that have expressed interest in using Bitcoin as collateral for a loan.
+With the expansion of Bitcoin, new opportunities have definitely surfaced, recognizing its innate value as an asset.

 Lenders That Accept Bitcoin as Collateral for a Loan

 Many banking institutions are still unwilling to accept Bitcoin as collateral for a loan.
 Either they consider it to be far too risky, they don’t understand it or a combination of both.
 But some companies have begun to fill the void and test these waters, seeing a real demand in the marketplace.
 These are a few of the companies that will accept Bitcoin as collateral for a loan.